BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing like cotton and linen, as Cancun is hot and humid year-round.
-Don't forget reef-safe sunscreen, a wide-brimmed hat, and sunglasses to protect yourself from the intense sun, especially if you plan on visiting the cenotes or beaches.
-A reusable water bottle is also a great idea to stay hydrated and reduce plastic waste.
+Don't forget reef-safe sunscreen, a wide-brimmed hat, and sunglasses to protect yourself from the strong tropical sun, especially if you plan on spending time at the beaches or cenotes.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.